 Almost all of us will experience some of the effects of presbyopia as we get older.
 Presbyopia, or age related farsightedness, is what causes older adults to hold papers and books farther from their face.
 That’s caused by the hardening of the natural lens in their eyes, which makes it more difficult to focus on material close at hand.
 For some people, a pair of bifocal lenses is enough to get by, but not everyone wants to wear bifocals every time they’d like to read something.

 Fortunately, there are 2 new inlays available called the Kamra and Raindrop that can restore near vision that’s been lost with age.
 The inlay is placed in the center of the cornea, creating a “pinhole” effect, increasing your depth of focus to provide a clear, sharp focus on near objects—without compromising long distance vision.
-Dr. Silverman is the only surgeon in New Jersey certified in the implantation of both the Kamra and Raindrop Inlays!
+Dr. Silverman is the only surgeon in New Jersey certified in the implantation of the Kamra!

 If you’re experiencing symptoms of one of these vision conditions, then give us a call at EyeCare 20/20.
 We’ve improved the lives of thousands of patients who have come to use for treatment when new eye issues developed, and we’d love to help you, as well.